Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Numerical Implementation

 \subsection{Boundary Conditions and Computational Efficiency}

 For the porous configuration, all external boundaries use no-flux conditions and cylindrical symmetry is imposed about the central axis, so mass, momentum, and energy remain confined to the domain while capturing axisymmetric physics.
-For the lattice configuration, no-flux conditions are applied on all boundaries except the left, which is treated as a free-flow boundary to admit the impact-driven wave.
-The lattice is modeled in 2D Cartesian geometry, which reduces computational cost while preserving the essential three-dimensional behavior.
+For the architected lattice configuration, no-flux conditions are applied on all boundaries except the left, which is treated as a free-flow boundary to admit the impact-driven wave.
+The architected lattice is modeled in 2D Cartesian geometry, which reduces computational cost while preserving the essential three-dimensional behavior.

-MARBL is optimized for high-performance computing (HPC) environments, leveraging parallel computing to efficiently simulate large-scale shock interactions in porous media.
+MARBL is optimized for high-performance computing (HPC) environments, leveraging parallel computing to efficiently simulate large-scale shock interactions in porous and architected lattice materials.
 This capability allows for high-resolution studies of wave dynamics, rarefaction effects, and energy dissipation mechanisms across a wide range of initial conditions.